 Generally, a nation ruled by hereditary monarchs or dictators is considered a non-constitutional country.
 In this situation, the person in power is the basis for the law of the land.

 A non-constitutional government is not formed through voter consent and cannot be removed through legal means.

 The Constitution of the United States

-The U.S. Constitution is the basis for the creation of the United States of America.
+The United States Constitution is the basis for creating the United States of America.
 It is at the same time the basis for the government that rules and runs the United States.
-The Constitution provides certain rights for citizens of the United States by defining those rights and the basis of law around those rights. (see First Amendment)

-The U.S. Constitution provides for a separation of powers with a set of checks and balances within the three branches of the U.S. government.
-The Constitution does this with the establishment of the three branches of government – the Legislative Branch, the Executive Branch, and the Judicial Branch.
-The Constitution specifies that the Legislative Branch makes the laws to run the country, the Executive Branch has the authority to execute the laws, and the Judicial Branch interprets the laws to make sure they conform to the dictates of the Constitution.
+The constitution specifies that the Legislative Branch makes the laws to run the country, the Executive Branch has the authority to execute the laws, and the Judicial Branch interprets the laws to make sure they conform to the dictates of the Constitution.

 First Written Constitution

 The United States was the first nation in the world to create a constitution.
 The United States Constitution was formed in 1788 by the Philadelphia Constitutional Convention, whose delegates developed the constitutional concept.

 It was a unique and innovative idea devised by Founding Fathers such as George Washington, Thomas Jefferson, Benjamin Franklin, and James Madison, as they sought independence from Great Britain.

 A constitutional government was a revolutionary innovation that was in stark contrast to the existing governments of the day.